Cystic Fibrosis Treatment

 Your healthcare team

-Your healthcare team will likely include a cystic fibrosis specialist.
+Your healthcare providers will likely include a cystic fibrosis specialist.
 This is a doctor who is familiar with the complex nature of cystic fibrosis.
-Your doctor may work with a medical team that specializes in cystic fibrosis, often at major medical centers.

 - Doctors specializing in the lungs, diabetes, and the digestive system

 - Physical therapists

 - Respiratory therapists

 Airway clearance techniques help loosen lungso it can be cleared, reducing infections and improving breathing.
 The techniques may include special ways to breathe and cough, devices used by mouth, therapy vests that use vibrations to loosen mucus, and chest physical therapy.
 These techniques are often used along with medicines such as bronchodilators (medicines that open up the airways) and mucus thinners.

 Medicines to treat cystic fibrosis may maintain and improve lung function, fight infections, clear mucus and help breathing, or try to improve how well someone’s CFTR protein works.